tonywon89/capstone-project-proposal/README.md

-#CuriousFeed
+#FeedMyCuriosity

 ## Minimum Viable Product

-CuriousFeed is a web application inspired by Feedly that will be built using Ruby on Rails and React.js.
+FeedMyCuriosity is a web application inspired by Feedly that will be built using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for a Feedly-inspired site: creating collections, adding or removing feeds to collections, displaying the feeds of the user, and providing feeds for the user to choose from
+- [ ] The minimally necessary features for a Feedly-inspired site: CRUD collections, displaying the feeds of the user, and providing feeds for the user to choose from
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README